sudeokan/Trade-networks-of-celluloid-film-manufacturing/README.md

 # Trade-networks-of-celluloid-film-manufacturing

-This project contains simple Python scripts used for analysing location data and calculating distances for Gevaert’s supplier analysis with the clean preprocessed manually dataset.
+This project contains simple Python scripts used for analysing location data and calculating distances for Gevaert’s supplier analysis with the clean preprocessed dataset.

 ## Installation